patroytall/patrick-roy-me/src/articles/003-dive-into-enterprise-software-costs.md

 ## Architecture refactoring

 As the number of components increases in a system duplication will start to occur.
 You can also witness deviations from agreed global standards.
-These can go one for a while but there is a point where the costs of the duplication and divergence will justify an architectural refactoring to bring them back inline.
+These can go one for a while but there is a point where the costs of the duplication and divergence will justify an architectural refactoring to rectify the situation.
 A common symptom is system bugs where the lack of alignment makes feature development difficult because of the confusion from the multiple sources of truth.
-This situation can be detected when single logical changes have to be applied in multiple locations in the system.
+This situation can be detected when single logical changes have to be made in multiple locations.

-TODO - review above paragraph and add more
+When sharing of common logic is required you might share the code through a library or introduce a dedicated service for example.
+Regardless of the approach, the cost will be important.
+Ensuring the shared logic is fully compatible with its consumers requires skilled resources.

+The greatest effort arises when state needs to be unified.
+Extracting state from multiple locations and exposing it through a new common interface is so difficult you will wish you had been reassigned to a green field project.
+A derivative scenario of the state unification is the migration of legacy applications state to a new architecture.
+This happens when a system grows and replaces old systems.

 ### Product owners